jonasAthiele/predicting_human_cognition/README.md

 ### External functions

 External functions used in the scripts can be found in the `external_functions` folder.
-The functions can be found elsewhere but are included here for convenience.
-Functions contain scripts of the Brain Connectivity Toolbox (9) retrieved from: https://sites.google.com/site/bctnet/ (agreement, community_louvain, consensus_und, module_degree_zscore, participation_coef_sign).
+The functions can be found elsewhere but are included here for convenience: For example, the functions `agreement`, `community_louvain`, `consensus_und, module_degree_zscore`, and `participation_coef_sign` of the Brain Connectivity Toolbox (9) retrieved from: https://sites.google.com/site/bctnet/.
 Comments on the authorship and licenses of other functions are provided within the folder.

 ## 5. Software requirements
 -	Matlab version 2021a